 Is Contested or Uncontested Divorce Right For Me?

-Divorces are not easy to navigate, and the US has the third highest divorce rate in the world.
+Navigating the process of Divorce in Washington is not easy, and the US has the third highest divorce rate in the world.
 Due to the complex nature of divorces, the procedure is long, costly, and emotionally taxing.
 These circumstances frequently lead to lingering resentment between parties, which can make it even harder to reach a swift and positive resolution.
 It may be extremely expensive and inefficient for both parties to battle against one another unnecessarily during a contested divorce.
 Filing for an uncontested divorce is one way to handle your divorce more efficiently.
 If this is the choice you make and is best suited to your situation, our experienced attorneys would be pleased to work with you.
-We hope to alleviate the stress that comes with divorces, and look forward to consulting with you.
+We hope to alleviate the stress that comes with divorce and look forward to consulting with you.

 Cons of a contested divorce